-As useful as traditional bridges and dentures can be, they can only replace the normally visible parts of your teeth; they do nothing about the roots that are needed to maintain a healthy jawbone.
-But with dental implants, Dr. Nguyen has the ability to replace the entire tooth structure.
-And, unlike other dental offices, there’s no need for a referral; you can have the surgery done right here at Legacy Dentistry!
-Call us today to learn more about the process of fully restoring your smile with dental implants in Midlothian, TX.
+As useful as dental bridges and dentures can be, they can only replace the normally visible parts of your teeth; they do nothing about the roots that are needed to maintain a healthy jawbone.
+But with dental implants, our team at Legacy Dentistry has the ability to replace the entire tooth structure for a tooth replacement that looks and feels like the real thing.
+And, unlike other dental offices, there’s no need for a referral; you can have the surgery done right here in our familiar, comforting dental office.
+Call us today to learn more about the process of replacing teeth from the ground up with dental implants in Midlothian, TX.

 Dental implants are very small posts normally made of titanium.
 Since they’re meant to function as tooth roots, they’re surgically inserted into the jawbone so that they can become part of the bone through a process called osseointegration.
 They can then support a prosthetic such as a crown, bridge, or denture.
 As long as your mouth is healthy and your jawbone is sufficiently strong, we can replace any number of teeth with implants.